Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Iterative PD-RCI Set Computation

-If the scheduling parameters $\xi(t)$ are function of system states and input, then the system is called as \emph{quasi-LPV} (qLPV).
-Thus, in qLPV systems, initial $\xi(t)$ cannot be selected independently from the $x(t)$ and $u(t)$.
-To address this issue, we can keep the RCI set description independent of parameter i.e., by restricting $P^k=P,\;\forall k=1,\ldots,N_\xi$ or construct a set $\bm{\Breve{\mathcal{S}}} = \bigcap_{\forall\xi(t)\in\bm{\Xi}} \bm{\mathcal{S}}(\xi(t))$.
-Notice that the set $\bm{\Breve{\mathcal{S}}}$ also satisfies conditions \eqref{eq:invariance Condn in defn} and \eqref{eq:State Constraint in defn} if $\bm{\mathcal{S}}(\xi(t))$ satisfies them, and since it is independent of $\xi$, we call it RCI set.
-The set $\bm{\Breve{\mathcal{S}}}$ may be larger compared to the one obtained by restricting $P^k$ due to larger number of variables involved in the overall optimization problem when computing former.
-Even though we define $\bm{\Breve{\mathcal{S}}}$ as the intersection of infinite slices of $\bm{\mathcal{S}}(\xi(t))$, we will next prove that it can be accurately obtained by performing intersections of only a few selected slices.
-More specifically, we will prove that
+If the scheduling parameters $\xi$ are function of system states $x$ and input $u$, then the system is called as \emph{quasi-LPV} (qLPV).
+For qLPV systems, we need to keep the RCI set description independent of parameter i.e., by restricting $P^k=P,\;\forall k=1,\ldots,N_\xi$.
+Alternatively, we can construct a set $\bm{\Breve{\mathcal{S}}} = \bigcap_{\forall\xi\in\bm{\Xi}} \bm{\mathcal{S}}(\xi)$.
+Notice that the set $\bm{\Breve{\mathcal{S}}}$ also satisfies conditions \eqref{eq:invariance Condn in defn} and \eqref{eq:State Constraint in defn} if $\bm{\mathcal{S}}(\xi)$ satisfies them, and since it is independent of $\xi$, we call it simply RCI set.
+The set $\bm{\Breve{\mathcal{S}}}$ can be possibly larger (volume-wise) than the set obtained by restricting $P^k=P$, due to extra degree of freedom provided by additional variables involved in the overall optimization problem when computing the former.
+Even though we define $\bm{\Breve{\mathcal{S}}}$ as the intersection of infinite slices of $\bm{\mathcal{S}}(\xi)$, we will next prove that it can be accurately obtained by performing intersections of only a few selected slices.
+More specifically, we will prove that where $\xi^m,\;m=1,\ldots,N_\xi$ are the vertices of the set $\bm{\Xi}$.
+Since $\xi^m\in \bm{\Xi}$, to prove \eqref{eq:RCI set with finite intersection}, it is enough to prove